Zainab-beep/CHAT-APPLICATION/README.md

 This is a simple real-time chat application built using Node.js, Express.js, Socket.IO, and basic frontend technologies (HTML, CSS, and JavaScript**).
 The application allows multiple users to chat in real-time using WebSocket technology.
 It’s a beginner-friendly project that demonstrates how real-time bi-directional communication works between the client and server using Socket.IO.

-Features
+Features:
-Real-time messaging without page refresh
+Real-time messaging without page refresh.
-Minimal and clean chat interface
+Minimal and clean chat interface.
-Lightweight frontend built using plain HTML, CSS, and JavaScript Automatic scrolling to the latest message
+Lightweight frontend built using plain HTML, CSS, and JavaScript.
+Automatic scrolling to the latest message.
-Supports multiple users across different tabs or devices
+Supports multiple users across different tabs or devices.

 Folder Structure
 project-folder/